eyoshidagorgonia/PortlandTrail/PRODUCT_DOCUMENT.md

 -   Social sharing features for key moments (e.g., earning a badge, finding unique loot).
 -   Leaderboards for stats like "Peak Irony" or "Fastest Completion".
 -   Additional starting locations and professions.
--   A crafting system ("Upcycling") to combine old gear into new items.